AxelKrypton/BashLogger/README.md

 ## Features planned to be added

- - [ ] Implement mechanism to highlight part of message
+ - [x] Implement mechanism to highlight part of message
  - [ ] Add command-line option to customize at source time:
     - [x] Offer `fd` customization
     - [x] Offer default exit code customization
     - [ ] Offer label length customization (now fixed)
     - [ ] Offer level color customization (now fixed)
     - [ ] Offer date activation (now only the level label is printed)
+ - [ ] Allow literal `--` to be used and be printed (now it separates options from strings)
  - [ ] Explore the possibility to implement a "level factory" to give possibility to the user to create their levels

 ## A similar logger in C++